JoshDoug/Notes/NIX/Vim/vim-basics.md

 * `u` - undo the last command
 * `U` - undo the changes to a whole line
 * `C-r` - redo a command/undo an undo

+## The Put Command

+I don't know why this isn't just called the paste command.
+Type `p` to put previously deleted or yanked text after the cursor.

+* `p` - this will put the text after the cursor, if it's an entire line it will put it on the line below
+* `P` - this will put the text before the cursor, if it's an entire line it will put it on the line above

+## The Replace Command

+Replace a character with the `r` operator followed by the character to replace it with.

+* `rx` will replace the current character the cursor is on with x.
+* `R` switches into replace mode and will overwrite characters until returning to normal mode

+## The Change Operator

+The change operator is `c`, which can be combined with motions to change a word, line, etc. It's basically the same as the delete operator but automatically switches to insert as well.